aka-pharande/BestBuy-Store-App/README.md

 ## Bonus (CI/CD)

-To streamline the CI/CD processes for all microservices, I implemented a **reusable workflow** using GitHub Actions.
-Instead of duplicating the CI/CD pipeline (`ci_cd.yaml`) in each repository, a (**centralized reusable workflow**)[https://github.com/aka-pharande/CST8915-LA2-BestBuy-App/blob/main/.github/workflows/ci_cd.yaml] was created in this repository.
+The CI/CD pipeline automates building, testing, pushing Docker images to Docker Hub, and deploying microservices to Kubernetes.
+To streamline these processes, I implemented a **reusable workflow** using GitHub Actions.
+Instead of duplicating the CI/CD pipeline (`ci_cd.yaml`) in each repository, a [**centralized reusable workflow**](https://github.com/aka-pharande/CST8915-LA2-BestBuy-App/blob/main/.github/workflows/ci_cd.yaml) was created in this repository.
 This workflow is invoked by each microservice repository, passing the required variables and secrets.

 ### **Benefits**
 - **Centralized Management**: CI/CD logic is maintained in one place, reducing duplication.
 - **Consistency**: Ensures uniform build, test, and deployment practices across all services.
 - **Efficiency**: Simplifies updates and maintenance.

-### **Key Features**
-1. **Build and Test**: Builds Docker images and runs unit and integration tests.
-2. **Push to Docker Hub**: Publishes Docker images with version and `latest` tags.
-3. **Deploy to Kubernetes**: Deploys microservices to AKS with seamless integration with Azure Service Bus.

 ### **Example Configuration**
 Below is how a microservice (e.g., `store-front`) invokes the reusable workflow: